Cape Verdean Creole: Regular verbs

 It corresponds roughly to the future tense in English.

 The perfective aspect of the past is used when the speech refers to past situations that were finished, or complete.
 Ex.:

-M' dába. /[m ˈdabɐ]/ "I had given."
+N daba. /[m ˈdabɐ]/ "I had given."

 It corresponds roughly to the past perfect in English.

 Note: This form does not exist in the Barlavento variants.

 The imperfective aspect of the past is used when the speech refers to past situations that were not finished yet, or incomplete.
 Ex.:

-M' tâ dába. /[m tɐ ˈdabɐ]/ "I gave. / I used to give."
+N ta daba. /[m tɐ ˈdabɐ]/ "I gave. / I used to give."

 It corresponds roughly to the past tense in English.

-Note: In the Barlavento variants the particle for the past is joined to the imperfective actualizer and not to the verb: M' táva dâ. /[m ˈtavɐ dɐ]/.
-In São Nicolau, along with M' táva dâ also subsists the older form M' tá dába /[m ta ˈdabɐ]/.
+Note: In the Barlavento variants the particle for the past is joined to the imperfective actualizer and not to the verb: N tava da. /[m ˈtavɐ dɐ]/.
+In São Nicolau, along with N tava da also subsists the older form N ta daba /[m ta ˈdabɐ]/.

 The progressive aspect of the past is used when the speech refers to past situations that were happening in a continuous and uninterrupted way.
 Ex.:

-M' stába tâ dâ. /[m ˈstabɐ tɐ dɐ]/ "I was giving."
+N staba ta da. /[m ˈstabɐ tɐ dɐ]/ "I was giving."

 It corresponds roughly to the past continuous tense in English.

 Note: Actually, this model only exists in Brava and Fogo.
-It has evolved to M' sâ tâ dába. /[n sɐ tɐ ˈdabɐ]/ in Santiago and Maio and to M' táva tâ dâ. /[m ˈtavɐ tɐ dɐ]/ in Boa Vista, Sal, São Nicolau, São Vicente and Santo Antão.
+It has evolved to N sa-ta daba. /[n sɐ tɐ ˈdabɐ]/ in Santiago and Maio and to N tava ta da. /[m ˈtavɐ tɐ dɐ]/ in Boa Vista, Sal, São Nicolau, São Vicente and Santo Antão.

 There is no specific form for the future.
 The future of the past may be expressed through three resources: